sarves/thamizhi-morph/FST-Models/ReadMe.md

   from the computational point of view, this is not a problem.
   You need to just iterate through these these models.

-- verb-guesses.fst: model for morphological guesser,
+- verb-guesses.fst: model for morphological guesser
-  you need to use this after checking a word with all other verbal models listed above.
+  > Note: You need to use this after checking a word with all other verbal models listed above.

 ## FST Models for nouns:
   - nouns.fst: the model for noun morphological analyser